kelexel/less-proxy/README.md

 #### On demand
 Make a POST request, containing a template name, destination file name, and an object containing the variables you want to set as globalVars or modifyVars, less-proxy will evaluate the template name against a predetermined list of files, load it, parse it with your variables object, and save the result to a cache folder under the destination file set you chose.

-The POST request must be made to http://localhost:3000>/proxy (or whatever you set as environment variable)
+The POST request must be made to http://localhost:3000/proxy (or whatever you set as environment variable)

 The POST data must contain three variables:
 * template: name of the .less template file to use, and located under ./templates, ie: "example.lss"
 * destination: name of final processed file, ie: "example.css"
 * variables: a JSON encoded object containing key/value pairs, ie: {"myAwesomeVar": "blue"}

+In case of success, less-proxy will return a JSON object like: {"status": "success", "file": "example.css"}

 #### Streaming
 Make a POST request, containing the content of a CSS file, and an object containing the variables you want to set as globalVars or modifyVars, less-proxy will parse your providen CSS stringified file with your variables object, and stream the result back to you.

-The POST request must be made to http://localhost:3000>/proxy (or whatever you set as environment variable)
+The POST request must be made to http://localhost:3000/proxy (or whatever you set as environment variable)

 The POST data must contain two variables:
 * css: a css string, or stringified css file
 * variables: a JSON encoded object containing key/value pairs, ie: {"myAwesomeVar": "blue"}

+In case of success, less-proxy will stream back the processed and compiled CSS file